 - Hot-swappable switch sockets – No

-Check out Razer Huntsman Mini Keyboard on Amazon.
+Check out the Razer Huntsman Mini Keyboard on Amazon.

 Best full-featured keyboard: Corsair K100 Keyboard

-- The CORSAIR K100 RGB is the pinnacle of CORSAIR keyboards, offering the cutting-edge performance, style, durability, and customization that gamers need to stand above the rest..Keyboard Cable...
+- Cutting-edge performance, style, durability, and customization that gamers need to stand above the rest

-- The centerpiece of your gaming setup, the CORSAIR K100 RGB boasts a refined design bolstered by a durable aluminum frame, dynamic per-key RGB backlighting, and a 44-zone three-sided LightEdge.
+- Refined design bolstered by a durable aluminum frame, dynamic per-key RGB backlighting, and a 44-zone three-sided LightEdge

 The Corsair K100 comes with a left-side row of additional, customizable macro keys; onboard volume and media controls; and a unique iCue wheel that provides far more control options than any standard keyboard layout ever could.